Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Disclosures

-\section{Appendix}
+\paragraph{Appendix}

-In the appendix, we provide additional figures enabling deeper understanding of the unfolding and training process: Fig. A.1 expands upon the choice of input to the unfolding process (Section 4.1); Fig. A.2 - upon the convolutional filters (Section 4.2); Fig. A.3 - upon the activation function (Section 4.3); and Fig. A.4. - upon the training of LSPARCOM TU.
-We also provide further analysis of the results, through the overlay and instensity cross section of Fig. 2, given in Figs. A.5 and A.6.
+In the appendix, we provide additional figures enabling deeper understanding of the unfolding and training process: Fig. 7 expands upon the choice of input to the unfolding process (Section 4.1); Fig. 8 - upon the convolutional filters (Section 4.2); Fig. 9 - upon the activation function (Section 4.3); and Fig. 10 - upon the training of LSPARCOM TU (Section 5.1.1).
+In addition, Fig. 11 shows the inputs to the different algorithms, which were used to generate the figures in the sections 5.2 and 5.3, as well as the corresponding diffraction limited images.

-Figure A.1 presents $\textbf{v}$ in the scenarios discussed in Section 4.1.
-Figure A.1(a) displays the diffraction limited image and Fig. A.1(b) displays the corresponding ground truth image.
-Figure A.1(c) shows $\textbf{G}$, the temporal variance (matrix-shaped $\text{diag}\{\textbf{R}_y\}$) of the diffraction limited image stack, resized to the high resolution grid, equivalent to resizing a second-order SOFI image with auto-cumulants.
-Figure A.1(d) illustrates $\textbf{v}$, calculated according to (9) considering a dirac delta PSF, reshaped as a matrix.
-As can be seen - Figures A.1(c) and A.1(d) are very similar (excluding boundary effect).
-Finally, Figs. A.1(e) and (f) display $\textbf{v}$, calculated according to (9) and (15), respectively, considering the actual gaussian PSF, reshaped as matrices; as can be seen, they are very similar.
-Note that even though Figs. A.1 (e) and (f), which consider the actual PSF, seem further from the ground truth than Fig. A.1 (d), which assumes the PSF to be a dirac delta function, the blurring is a crucial part of the reconstruction algorithm, which takes into account the underlying physical model, and thus needs to be incorporated into the unfolding procedure.
+Figure 7 presents $\textbf{v}$ in the scenarios discussed in Section 4.1.
+Figure 7(a) displays the diffraction limited image and Fig. 7(b) displays the corresponding ground truth image.
+Figure 7(c) shows $\textbf{G}$, the temporal variance (matrix-shaped $\text{diag}\{\textbf{R}_y\}$) of the diffraction limited image stack, resized to the high resolution grid, equivalent to resizing a second-order SOFI image with auto-cumulants.
+Figure 7(d) illustrates $\textbf{v}$, calculated according to (9) considering a dirac delta PSF, reshaped as a matrix.
+As can be seen - Figures 7(c) and 7(d) are very similar (excluding boundary effect).
+Finally, Figs. 7(e) and (f) display $\textbf{v}$, calculated according to (9) and (15), respectively, considering the actual Gaussian PSF, reshaped as matrices; as can be seen, they are very similar.
+Note that even though Figs. 7 (e) and (f), which consider the actual PSF, seem further from the ground truth than Fig. 7 (d), which assumes the PSF to be a dirac delta function, the blurring is a crucial part of the reconstruction algorithm, which takes into account the underlying physical model, and thus needs to be incorporated into the unfolding procedure.